 Both the undergraduate Applied and Clinical Sociology program and the graduate Applied Sociology program are accredited by the Commission on Applied and Clinical Sociology.
-The Marriage and Family Therapy Master's Program at the Valdosta State University is accredited by the Commission on Accreditation for Marriage and Family Therapy Training and Education of the American Association for Marriage and Family Therapy, 112 S. Alfred Street, Alexandria, VA 22314, 703-838-9808.
+The Marriage and Family Therapy Master's Program at Valdosta State University is accredited by the Commission on Accreditation for Marriage and Family Therapy Training and Education of the American Association for Marriage and Family Therapy, 112 S. Alfred Street, Alexandria, VA 22314, 703-838-9808.

-Both the bachelor's degree (BSN) and the master's degree (MSN) programs in the College of Nursing are accredited by the Commission on Collegiate Nursing Education [One Dupont Circle, NW, Suite 530, Washington, DC 20036, Phone: 202-887-6791 Fax: -202-887-8476].
+Both the bachelor's degree (BSN) and the master's degree (MSN) programs in the College of Nursing are accredited by the Commission on Collegiate Nursing Education [One Dupont Circle, NW, Suite 530, Washington, DC 20036, Phone: 202-887-6791 Fax: - 202-887-8476].

-The National Council for Accreditation of Teacher Education has accredited the College of Education as the unit primarily responsible for the preparation of teachers and other professional school personnel.
-All of the programs housed within the College, as well as the Art Education and Music Education programs, are approved by the Georgia Professional Standards Commission.
-The Sports Medicine/Athletic Training program is accredited by the Commission on the Accreditation of Athletic Training Education Programs, and the master's degree program in Communication Disorders is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
-The graduate program in School Psychology is accredited by the National Association of School Psychologists.
+All of the programs housed within the James L. and Dorothy H. Dewar College of Education, as well as the Art Education and Music Education programs, are approved by the Georgia Professional Standards Commission.

+The Sports Medicine/Athletic Training program is accredited by the Commission on the Accreditation of Athletic Training Education, and the master's degree program in Communication Disorders is accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.